Recycling and Composting for Waste Reduction

 - Compost at home

-- Arrange for compost pick up at Collective Resource or Wastenot Compost
+- Arrange for compost pick up at The Urban Canopy or Wastenot Compost

 - Use the LRS curbside yard waste program, which hold yard waste and food scraps